gilatb/Reusabol/server/README.md

 command: npm start

 !!!
 Attention !!!
-The key in the keys_prod.js file are sensible data, it is ok to have it in GitHub as long as it is a private repo.
+The key in the keys_prod.js file are sensitiv data, it is ok to have it in GitHub as long as it is a private repo.